snewell/wlint/docs/wlint/list-filter.rst

 Options
 -------
--h, --help      Display a help message
+-h, --help            show this help message and exit --file FILE           Process a file.
+This is only necessary if an input
+                      file matches an argument (e.g., --help).
+--stdin               Parse stdin.
+If both files and this option are used,
+                      files are processed before stdin.
 --lists LISTS         Change the set of word lists.
-This should be a comma-separated
+This should be a comma-
-                list of built-in lists (e.g., :code:`--lists=filter,thought`).
+                      separated list of built-in lists.
-                To disable all built-in lists, provide nothing after the equals sign (i.e., :code:`--list=`).
+                      [Default=filter,thought,weasel]
 --list LIST           Use a custom word list.
-The list must be a file that meets
+The list should be a plain
-                the worst list format requirements.
---file FILE     Process a file.
-This is only necessary if an input file
-                matches an argument (e.g., --help).
-For files that don't share a name with an argument, they should be listed like normal.
---stdin         Parse input passed via stdin.
-If used with files, the stdin
-                input is parsed after all the files.
+                      text file with one word per line.
+--sort-method SORT_METHOD
+                      Method to sort discovered words.
+Options are alpha (filter words are alphabetized and grouped) and sequential (the order words appear in input).
+The default is alpha.

 Word Lists
 ----------